Ko-fi/kofi-wordpress-button/Readme.txt

 == Installation ==

 To install the plugin, please follow the following steps.

-Installation To install the plugin, please follow the following steps.

 1. Go to ‘Plugins’and click Add New, search for Ko-fi and install the plugin or upload the plugin files to the /wp-content/plugins/Ko-fi-plugin directory.
 2. Activate the plugin through the ‘Plugins’ screen in WordPress.